attilammagyar/js80p/README.md

 #### Release Time (REL)

-How long it will take to reach the final level from the value where the parameter is at when the note stop event is received.
+How long it will take to reach the final level from the value where the parameter is at when the Note Stop event is received.

 <a id="usage-lfos" href="#toc">Table of Contents</a>